10 Best Competitive Keyword Research Tools (2026)

 The tool doesn’t provide your competitors’ actual rankings.
 This information can inform you how well they’re doing for those terms.
 It only offers what you see.
 It doesn’t have an upgraded version with more features.

-2. How to Find Competitors’ Keywords Using Google Keyword Planner
+2. Google Keyword Planner

 how-to-find-competitors-keywords

-• go to ads.google.com/home/tools/keyword-planner.
+• Go to ads.google.com/home/tools/keyword-planner.

 • Click Go to Keyword Planner.

-• Log into your Google account if you are not already logged in.
+• Log in to your Google account if you are not already logged in.

 • Tap the Start with a Website tab.